blowb/blowb-doc/preface.rst

 Many organizations and individuals use third party servers to serve some of their work, e.g. cloud file synchronization, cloud-based office suite, etc. This practice causes some problems -- mainly privacy and censorship issues (see :doc:`appendices/why-our-server` for a more detailed description).
-This document was written to make server setup easier thus encourages people to set up their own servers.
+This document was written to make server setup easier thus encourages people to deploy service on their own servers.

 How to Use This Document
 ------------------------